ConSol-Monitoring/check_nsc_web/README.md

 # About *check_nsc_web*

-*check_nsc_web* collects check results from NSClient++ agents using its brand-new REST API.
+*check_nsc_web* collects check results from NSClient++/SNClient+ agents using its REST API.
 It is an alternative to check_nrpe et al.
-*check_nsc_web* can be used with any monitoring tool, that can use Nagios compatible plugins.
+*check_nsc_web* can be used with any monitoring tool, that can use Naemon/Nagios compatible plugins.

 To be easily portable, *check_nsc_web* is written in Go.
-Binary builds for Linux, Windows and MacOS are available in the ```build``` subdirectory.

 *check_nsc_web* is released under the GNU GPL v3.

 ## Usage examples
 * Alive check
 ```
-go run check_nsc_web.go -k -p "password from nsclient.ini" -u "https://<SERVER_RUNNING_NSCLIENT>:8443"
+go run ./cmd/check_nsc_web/main.go.go -k -p "password from nsclient.ini" -u "https://<SERVER_RUNNING_NSCLIENT>:8443"
 OK: NSClient API reachable on https://localhost:8443
 ```